KTibow/ha-blueprint/README.md

 # ha-blueprint
 This is a GitHub Action for advanced Home Assistant CI.
 - With formatting (black + isort for python, prettier for js)
+  - It'll go ahead and pull it, format it, and amend the changes to the last commit.
 - With lint
   - JS: Run ESLint to catch syntax errors
   - Python: It runs Hassfest (to catch invalid integrations), HACS (to catch invalid HACS integrations), and flake8 (to catch invalid python).